Ornitologia-MZFC/Melanerpes_santacruzi_Genomics/README.md

 ![](workflow.png)

 **_run_trimmomatic.sh_** runs a loop for executing trimmomatic on raw samples, specifically the function slidingwindow.
-Slidingwindow starts scanning at the 5´ end and clips the readonce the average quality within the window (4 bp) falls below a quality threshold (20).
-Raw data is not included in the repository, so this script cannot be executed.
+Slidingwindow starts scanning at the 5´ end and clips the readonce the average quality within the window (4 bp) falls below a quality threshold (20). **Raw data is not included in the repository, so this script cannot be executed.**
 **_run_ipyrad.sh_** runs ipyrad, an interactive assembly and analysis toolkit for restriction-site associated DNA (RAD-seq) and related data types.
-Configuration parameters are specified in *params-run_w_refgen.txt*.
-Clean data is not included in the repository, so this script cannot be executed.
+Configuration parameters are specified in *params-run_w_refgen.txt*. **Clean data is not included in the repository, so this script cannot be executed.**
-**_run_vcftools.sh_** for filtering individuals and SNPs sites containing a maximun of 30% of missing data and write in a new vcf file; as well as calculating allele frequency, HWE statistics and inbreeding coefficient.
+**_run_vcftools.sh_** for filtering individuals and SNPs sites containing a maximun of 30% of missing data and write in a new vcf file; as well as calculating allele frequency, HWE statistics and inbreeding coefficient.**run first.**
-**_run_plink.sh_** runs a basic command for converting .vcf format to .plink
+**_run_plink.sh_** runs a basic command for converting .vcf format to .plink. **run once vcftools instructions are completed.**
+**_PCA-Structure.R_** contains a script for performing Principal Components and Structure-like Analyses, as well as a test of outlier loci in the sample.**run when plink and vcftools outputs have been obtained.**